Chick Corea

 Armando Anthony "Chick" Corea (June 12, 1941 – February 9, 2021) was an American jazz pianist, composer, bandleader, and occasional percussionist.
 His compositions "Spain", "500 Miles High", "La Fiesta", "Armando's Rhumba", and "Windows" are considered jazz standards.

 As a member of the Miles Davis band in the late 1960s, Corea participated in the birth of jazz fusion.
 In the 1970s he formed Return to Forever.
 Along with McCoy Tyner, Herbie Hancock and Keith Jarrett, Corea is considered one of the foremost pianists of the post-John Coltrane era.

 Corea continued to collaborate frequently while exploring different musical styles throughout the 1980s and 1990s.
-He won 28 Grammy Awards and was nominated for the award 77 times.
+He won 29 Grammy Awards and has been nominated for the award 79 times.